avaneev/prvhash/README.md

 ## Description ##

-Here is the author's vision on how the core hash function works.
+Here is the author's vision on how the core function works.
 In actuality, coming up with this solution was accompanied by a lot of trial and error.
 It was especially hard to find a better "hashing finalization" solution.